 - Encourage employees to learn clients’ processes: Taking the time to learn clients’ business practices means employees are less likely to be caught out if something goes wrong and a client email account is compromised.
 For example, if a client suddenly starts signing off their email with ‘thanks’ instead of ‘kind regards,’ this should be treated with suspicion.
 Employees should find another way to contact the client to ensure the emails are legitimate.

-Learn more about how to prevent business email compromise
+How to design business email compromise training